-Crime Victim Reparations
+Crime Victims Reparations

 The program provides a method of compensating and assisting victims and their dependents who have suffered personal injury or death as a result of violent crimes, including DWIs committed in Arkansas.
 Claimants may request compensation for medical care, counseling, lost wages, replacement services, funeral expenses, loss of support and crime-scene cleanup.
 Eligible victims may be awarded reparations regardless of whether there has been an arrest or conviction related to the crime.

 Victims may apply for compensation by submitting an application to the Attorney General’s Office.
 Applications are available from the Attorney General’s Office or from Arkansas’s 28 elected prosecutors.
 Additionally, applications can be downloaded below.
+Last year the Crime Victims Reparations Program provided assistance to nearly 2,700 victims and more than 1,600 sexual assault survivors with ambulance services and medical exams.

 The program’s administrative staff at the Attorney General’s Office is responsible for conducting investigations on all submitted claims.
 Following that, the Arkansas Crime Victims Reparations Board determines which claims are to be paid and how much may be awarded.
 Claims are limited to $10,000 or $25,000 in the case of catastrophic injury.